-- 1. Type of Subsidy: Section 8 Family: - Housing with this type of subsidy does not restrict occupancy to a particular population. - 2.
-In order for an applicant to be eligible for occupancy, the applicant household's annual income must not exceed the applicable income limit, which is established and published annually by HUD.
+- 1. Type of Subsidy: Section 8 Family - Housing with this type of subsidy does not restrict occupancy to a particular population. - 2.
+In order for an applicant to be eligible for occupancy, the calculated tenant rent cannot exceed the market rate rent for the unit and the applicant household's annual income must not exceed the applicable income limit, which is published annually and is available from the local HUD office or on-line at www.huduser.org.
+Income limits are based on family size and the annual income the family receives.
 The income limits for this project's type of subsidy are: